Work-KewalShah/Akshadrik-Drone_Surveillance_Application/README.md

    Experience real-time object detection with Akshadrik as it highlights recognized objects in the video feed.

+## Known Issues

+While we have made every effort to ensure a smooth and reliable experience with Akshadrik, you may encounter some known issues when running the application:

+1. **Video Source Compatibility:** The application may not work correctly with certain video sources or external cameras.
+Ensure that your video source is properly configured, and the camera drivers are up to date.

+2. **Performance on Low-End Systems:** On low-end hardware configurations, you may experience reduced performance or lag during real-time detection.
+We recommend using a system with adequate processing power for optimal results.

+3. **Dependency Conflicts:** Depending on your system and environment, you may encounter dependency conflicts or installation issues.
+Make sure you have installed the required dependencies as outlined in the Usage Instructions.

+4. **Object Recognition Accuracy:** While we aim for accurate object detection, the performance may vary depending on the lighting conditions, camera quality, and the specific objects being detected.

+5. **Limited Operating Systems:** The application is primarily tested on certain operating systems, and there may be compatibility issues with less common or older systems.

+6. **User Interface (UI) Responsiveness:** The UI may become unresponsive during intense processing tasks.
+This is a limitation of the current implementation.

+7. **Resource Consumption:** Akshadrik may consume a significant amount of system resources, especially during real-time detection.
+Ensure that your system meets the hardware requirements.

 ## Contact Me

 I'd love to hear from you and answer any questions you may have about the applications or any other projects.
 Feel free to reach out to me: